Wall Street bank CEOs to tout COVID relief push, diversity efforts before Congress

 INDUSTRY WATERSHED

-The CEOs are also likely to extol their banks' efforts to promote diversity and inclusion both externally and internally.
-In that regard, Wednesday will mark a watershed for the industry with Citigroup's Jane Fraser, the first female CEO of a Wall Street bank, making her Capitol Hill debut.
+Wednesday will mark a watershed for the industry with Citigroup's Fraser, the first female CEO of a Wall Street bank, making her Capitol Hill debut.

-She will appear alongside JPMorgan's Jamie Dimon, Morgan Stanley's James Gorman, Well Fargo's Charles Scharf, Bank of America's Brian Moynihan and Goldman Sachs' David Solomon.
+She will appear alongside Dimon, Morgan Stanley's James Gorman, Well Fargo's Charles Scharf, Bank of America's Brian Moynihan and Goldman Sachs' David Solomon.

 "Diversity, equity, inclusion – these banks have a great story to tell on these issues," said Richard Hunt, chief executive of the Consumer Bankers Association.